 - When walking through your garden, keep paths between flowerbeds wide so flowers won’t be trampled underfoot.

-- In addition, the gardener expert recommends choosing smaller cultivars to reduce pruning work and planting shrubs at the centre of your flower beds to provide height and structure all year long.
+- In addition, the gardener expert recommends choosing smaller cultivars to reduce pruning work and planting shrubs at the center of your flower beds to provide height and structure all year long.

 A flower bed might seem challenging at first, but in reality, it’s not difficult to create – even a novice gardener or DIYer can do it.
 Once you admire the beautiful blooms, all the planning, designing, and preparation will have been worth it.